dev-divi/0xDivi.art/Texts_Fire/Teaching_Teaching_Blessing.md

 date: "2022-01-28"
 ---

+When you try to teach others what you're learning right now,
+it's kind of like stabbing yourself a bit, it only hurts a bit and makes you feel more alone

+Scripture says we should not try to teach our elders, its not our job

+and outside of scripture,
+it injures the elder mans pride and ego if you prove him wrong, it weakens his confidence and stability and structure, because you are within his structure, and now you are attacking the structure from the inside

-Just because it is wise to listen to younger people, Does not mean you need to teach your elder the benefit of listening to younger people
+Just because it is wise to listen to younger people,
+Does not mean you need to teach your elder the benefit of listening to younger people

 It takes a while to accept but you ought not to try to help people who do not want help